2 mass shootings in 2 days plunge Serbia into shock, dismay

 The assailant in Thursday's attack shot people in two villages near Mladenovac, a municipality located about 50 kilometers (30 miles) south of the capital, police said.
 Vucic said the gunman targeted people “wherever they were.”

-In the village of Dubona, blood stained a schoolyard where some of the shots were fired and also the ground near a bench where residents often sit to share a beer and chat.
+In the village of Dubona, blood stained a schoolyard where shots had been fired and also the ground near a bench where residents often sit to share a beer and chat.

 “I heard some tak-tak-tak sounds,” recalled Milan Prokic, a Dubona resident.
 Prokic said he first thought people were shooting to celebrate a birth, as is tradition in Serbia.